Estimated reading time: 24 minutes

 The goal is the side job needs to be enough to cover the vehicle payments (100/week).

-Budget Report #5
+5 Budget Report

 I reached out to a therapist, and thankfully I have something called EAP through my work – what a godsend.

-At the end of 3 sessions I get assessed to see if more sessions are needed and if they are, I continue to see her for free.
+At the end of 3 sessions, I get assessed to see if more sessions are needed, and if they are, I continue to see her for free.

 So April.
-April I decided I needed to go down to part time at work to help manage my stress and get things back on board.
+April, I decided I needed to go down to part-time work to help manage my stress and get things back on board.

-I can make it work, but there definitely wouldn’t be any savings.
+I can make it work, but there wouldn’t be any savings.